SEARCH

 Assembly

-• Wash and dry the glassware and keep your hands off to ensure the surfaces you need to bond are not oily.
+• Wash and dry the glassware and keep your hands off to avoid any oil on the surface which will limit how well the silicone sealant bonds.

 • Decide on the arrangement of your glass pieces: You want the surfaces you are joining together to be snug fitting.
 Some glass is warped, so test it out first.